stil4m/elm-analyse/docs/ModuleGraph.md

 The graph shows you all modules in your code base.
 Each dot represent one module.
 Mouseover a module to reveal its name or zoom in to view more labels.

-The color of each node is determined by the modules name space.
-The first component of each module's name determines the color: e.g. Module A.1 and A.2 will receive one color, B.1 another.
+The color of each dot is determined by the module's namespace.
+The first component of each module's name determines the color: e.g. Module `A.1` and `A.2` will receive one color, `B.1` another.

 The size of each module is determine by the number of in- and outbound connections (i.e. how often it is imported and how many module it imports).

 You can click a module to highlight only the modules direcly related to it.
-Click a module name space in the legend to limit the graph (and table below) to include only modules of that name space and their internal relation.
+Click a module's namespace in the legend to limit the graph (and table below) to include only modules of that namespace and their internal relation.

 ## Top importees and importers